How to find time to be creative (without stress)

 I make time!

-It's definitely a choice I make.
+Doing creative work is definitely a choice I make.
 I make time.
-Because I'm a mom of 3 kids and the one who knows where everything is in the house, I make myself accessible to my family, they can come to me for anything.
+Because I'm a mom of 3 kids and the one who knows where everything is in the house, (don’t most moms?)
+I make myself accessible to my family, they can come to me for anything.
 Sometimes I send them away, but most of the time, I stop what I'm doing and listen.

 Enjoy your stolen moments.
 They all add up :-D